genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/04_advanced.md

 It is vital to ensure that any system definition variables that are used by the configuration definition are properly defined in your __application__**-system-definition.kts** file.

 ## PostgreSQL configuration
-To capture changes from PostgreSQL the following configuration has to be in place
+To capture changes from PostgreSQL the following configuration has to be in place:

 | Setting | Value |
 |---|---|